You will be rewarded with plenty of colorful blossoms by growing climbing roses in the garden

-When I think about growing climbing roses, an arch as a classic element in a romantic rose garden is first what comes into my mind.
+When I think about climbing roses, an arbor as a classic element in romantic rose gardens is first what comes into my mind.

-do a lot of maintenance work when you want to sit down and relax.
-Consider
+I recommend avoiding vigorous roses with too many thorns.
+It is annoying to do a lot of maintenance work when you want to sit and relax.

 Consider the following: